US Mortgage Rates Rise to Highest Level in More Than 2 Years

-Long-term U.S. mortgage rates shot up this week to the highest levels in more than two years.
-Investors are bidding up rates because they believe the incoming Trump administration will drive inflation and economic growth higher with tax cuts and increased government spending.
-Long-term mortgage rates have risen eight straight weeks.
+Long-term U.S. mortgage rates edged up this week to the highest levels in more than two years.
+Investors are bidding up rates under the belief that inflation and economic growth will rise with the incoming Trump administration.
+Long-term mortgage rates have risen nine straight weeks.

 |Current avg